zaber04/ip-address-manager/README.md

 > **This is my first time working with Lumen Micro Framework and I'm excited about it.
 This is also my first time implementing microservices in PHP environment.
 Previously I have implemented microservices in node based environment.
 Therefore, there might be some beginner mistakes.
 So, I appreciate feedback and suggestion to improve the project.**

 I am also working within time constraints and hence UML, ERD diagrams weren't created yet.
 I am a confident backend developer and aware of API scalalibility, API design patterns, API OWASP security and proficient in third party API integration, however I'm extreamly terrible in front end - specially in strict & complex framework like Angular (in which I am quite novice even though I make APIs for angular everyday).
-Hence, I have chosen angular front end for this project to challenge myself in the most challanging way possible.
+Hence, I have chosen angular front end for this project to challenge myself in the most challenging way possible.

 ## Microservices